The Electoral Reform Society is an independent organisation leading the campaign for your democratic rights.

 According to the Society’s Articles, the objects of the Society are:

 The Electoral Reform Society (ERS) is an independent campaigning organisation, owned by our members, working to build a better democracy.

-The Society is a membership organisation driven by the commitment of thousands of members and supporters, governed by a Council of 15 who are democratically elected by our members under the Single Transferable Vote.
+The Society is a membership organisation driven by the commitment of thousands of members and supporters, governed by a Council of up to 15, of which 12 are democratically elected by our members under the Single Transferable Vote.

 The Council is the governing body of the Society, with ultimate responsibility for its governance and strategic direction.
-The Council consists of 15 directors, elected every other year.
-All ERS members (other than members who are also members of staff) are allowed to stand for election to Council.
+The Council consists of up to 15 directors, of which 12 are elected by our members every other year and serve for a two-year term.
+All ERS members (other than members who are under 16, disqualified from serving as a company director, or current members of staff) are allowed to stand for election to the Council.

-Members of the Council elect five Officers via the Alternative Vote, (Chair, Vice Chair (Management), Treasurer, Deputy Chair (Group Relations) and Deputy Chair (Campaigns and Research), who have particular areas of strategic focus.
+Members of the Council elect four Officers via the Alternative Vote, (Chair, Vice Chair – Management, Deputy Chair – Campaigns and Research and Treasurer), who each have particular areas of strategic focus.

 The Council meets four times a year, working with the Senior Management Team to make decisions on policy, strategy and governance issues.
 Find out more about our Council.